lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 Timers are specified exactly as in the [Time and Timers](/docs/handbook/time-and-timers).
 When working with time in the Python code body of a reaction, however, you will need to know a bit about its internal representation.

 In the Python target, similar to the C target, the value of a time instant or interval is an integer specifying a number of nanoseconds.
 An instant is the number of nanoseconds that have elapsed since January 1, 1970.
 An interval is the difference between two instants.
-When an LF program starts executing, logical time is (normally) set to the instant provided by the operating system (on some embedded platforms without real-time clocks, it will be set to zero instead).

-The functions for working with time and tags are defined in [pythontarget.c](https://github.com/lf-lang/reactor-c-py/blob/main/lib/pythontarget.c#L961).
-The most useful functions are:
+The functions for working with time and tags are:

 - `lf.tag() -> Tag`: Returns a Tag instance of the current tag at which this reaction has been invoked.
+- `lf.tag_compare(Tag, Tag) -> int`: Compare two `Tag` instances, returning -1, 0, or 1 for less than, equal, and greater than. `Tag`s can also be compared using rich comparators (ex. `<`, `>`, `==`), which returns `True` or `False`.
 - `lf.time.logical() -> int`: Get the current logical time (the first part of the current tag).
 - `lf.time.logical_elapsed() -> int`: Get the logical time elapsed since program start.
-- `lf.tag_compare(Tag, Tag) -> int`: Compare two `Tag` instances, returning -1, 0, or 1 for less than, equal, and greater than. `Tag`s can also be compared using rich comparators (ex. `<`, `>`, `==`), which returns `True` or `False`.

 `Tag`s can be initialized using `Tag(time=some_number, microstep=some_other_number)`.